Google Pixel 8 vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Samsung Galaxy XCover6 Pro if: you require a user-removable battery for fieldwork, need a rugged design that survives drops, or want programmable keys for quick access.
-(6.6" display, 4050 mAh battery)
+Choose the Samsung Galaxy XCover6 Pro if: you need a user-removable battery for extended field use, you work in rugged environments and require MIL-STD-810H durability, or you prefer physical keys for quick access to apps.

 Conclusion